Tape loop: History

 The use of tape loops in popular music dates back to Jamaican dub music in the 1960s.
 Dub producer King Tubby used tape loops in his productions, while improvising with homemade delay units.
 Another dub producer, Sylvan Morris, developed a slapback echo effect by using both mechanical and handmade tape loops.
-These techniques were later adopted by hip hop musicians in the 1970s.
+These techniques were later adopted by hip-hopians in the 1970s.

 Steve Reich also used tape loops to compose, using a technique which he called "phasing".
 He would put two tape loops together at slightly different speeds, so they would start playing simultaneously and then drift apart.
 Pieces created by this method are It's Gonna Rain (1965) and Come Out (1966).
 In Violin Phase (1967) he combined the tape loop with an instrumental score.
 Later on, Gavin Bryars explored a similar concept in composition 1, 2, 1-2-3-4 (1971), played by a small ensemble in which every musician independently tried to reproduce tape recording.

 In the 1960s and 1970s, use of tape loops made a breakthrough in popular music.
 As they progressed towards their "psychedelic" phase, the Beatles increasingly experimented with new technology and tape recorders, a process which culminated with Revolver (1966) and its last track "Tomorrow Never Knows", based on five tape loops running simultaneously.
 "Revolution 9" (1968) was an even more experimental venture, consisting almost entirely of tape loops fading in and out.

 Introduction of new technologies, such as analog music sequencers and synthesizers in the 1970s, followed by digital sequencers in 1977, marked an end of the tape loop era in the music industry.
 With the advent of MIDI in 1983, computers and digital devices took over the production of sound effects from analog devices.
 Tape loop compositions have seen only sporadic revivals since, such as William Basinski's The Disintegration Loops series (2002–2003), evidencing the slow death of his tapes originally recorded in the 1980s.